realhumangirl/password-generator/README.md

 I made this as part of The Frontend Developer Career Path course on [Scrimba](https://scrimba.com).
 See how it looks: [password generator on YouTube](https://youtu.be/dbk5iy7LztQ).
+Will come back to refactor at some point.